-Editors, Slapering Hol Press Chapbook Contest
+Annual Slapering Hol Press Chapbook Competition

 Manuscripts can either be a collection of poems or one long poem and should be a minimum of sixteen and a maximum of twenty pages (not including title page, table of contents, or cover sheet).
 All poems should be single spaced and printed in twelve point type.
 No more than one poem should appear on a page.

-For those who submit using on-line Submittable, the author’s name should appear nowhere in the file or in the file name, which should be the title of the manuscript.
+The author’s name should appear nowhere in the file or in the file name, which should be the title of the manuscript.
 Your Submittable profile will include your name, address, phone number, email, and in place of the cover letter, an acknowledgments page, which must include the manuscript title.
 The acknowledgments page should not be included in the manuscript itself.

 Please name your file as the manuscript title.
 If your title is long, please use the first four words of the file name, or however many words fit on the allotted line.

 Manuscripts may be under consideration elsewhere, but please inform SHP immediately if a collection is accepted for publication.
 Entry fees will not be refunded for manuscript withdrawal.

 Poems should be largely in English, though poets can, of course, incorporate phrases from other languages.
 The press co-editors will consult with the competition winner about the cover, but will make the final decision about cover design.